KrishM123/348-polymarket/Updated_Presentation_Script.md

 Our application is a comprehensive Polymarket clone that displays real betting events with dynamic odds calculation, user authentication, and a complete betting ecosystem.
 We utilize real market data from the Polymarket API, including event details, betting amounts, and calculated probabilities that update in real-time based on market activity.
 Each user has a virtual wallet displaying their balance, active holdings, and comprehensive profit tracking including both realized and unrealized gains.

+At its core, our platform operates on a simple yet powerful mechanic.
+When you bet on a market, you're not just placing a wager; you're buying shares of a potential outcome.
+If a market has a 60% chance of resolving to 'YES', a 'YES' share costs $0.60, and a 'NO' share costs $0.40.
+If the market resolves to 'YES', every 'YES' share you own becomes worth $1, and 'NO' shares become worthless.
+This dynamic, where the share price reflects the market's perceived probability (`podd`), is what allows for real-time odds and creates a vibrant trading ecosystem.

 The primary users of our application are individuals interested in prediction markets, allowing them to browse markets, place bets with dynamic odds, sell holdings, participate in threaded discussions, and track their performance through detailed analytics.
 Our system also includes a leaderboard showing user profitability rankings and comprehensive market management features."

 ## D2.
 How to Use Your Application?
 (Demonstrating Functionalities/Features)